Diego-Espindola/Diego-Espindola/README.md

 - 🔭 I’m currently working at ITS Customer Service as a Systems Analyst
 - 🌱 I’m currently learning python and databases
-- 👯 I’m looking to collaborate on data science projects
+- 👯 I’m looking to collaborate on data science and development projects
 - 🤔 I’m looking for help with professional development
 - 💬 Ask me about math, logic questions, life, music, ...
 - 😄 Pronouns: he/his